We are here to serve all our families. Please let us know how else we can help you! Here is a list of our most frequently asked questions:

 Let us think about MHA as a college preparatory kind of program.
 Parents will simply choose the course(s) they would like for their child(ren) to take for a particular year.
 You can choose one or all the courses we offer for your child's academic level.
 College students learn to choose their courses per semester; however, we choose per year.

 2. How do I register?

-Simply click on our "Registration Form" tab and print off a registration form and mail it in with the registration fee(s) to: 6001 Morning Glory Drive, Harrison, TN 37341 (address is on the form as well).
+Simply click on our "Registration Form" tab and print off a registration form, fill it out, and mail it in with the registration fee(s) to: 6001 Morning Glory Drive, Harrison, TN 37341 (address is on the form as well).
 Your registration fee(s) will ensure your child has a space in the classroom.

-Your options are: You must pay by the month, by the semester, or by the year.
-We take cash, money order or checks only.
+Your options are: You may pay by the month, by the semester, or by the year.
+We take cash, money order, or checks only.
 The school year runs for 10 months, from the month of August through the month of May.

 4. Does each class have a separate charge?
 What happens if I am overdue on my payments?